aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 2. Amazon EKS cluster(s) deployed in AWS region

-NOTE: this guidance does not provide code for deplying EKS clusters into your AWS accounts, but multiple examples can be found in this [project repositry](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/)
+NOTE: this guidance does not provide code for deplying EKS clusters into your AWS accounts, but multiple hands-on examples can be found in this [project repositry](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/) or [this one](https://github.com/aws-samples/aws-do-eks)

-3. Security Hub instance(s) set up with an Administrator account in the same AWS region(s) as EKS cluster(s).
+3. Amazon Security Hub instance(s) set up with an Administrator account in the same  region(s) as EKS cluster(s).

-4. Security Hub instances set up in multiple regions to ingest and  rocess security events from Amazon EKS clusters with workloads.
-For instructions on how to automatically deploy Amazon EKS cluster with  arious add-ons please see Example and Documentation in the “Related Content” (see above **NOTE** )
+4. Amazon Security Hub instances set up in multiple regions to ingest and  rocess security events from Amazon EKS clusters with workloads.
+For instructions on how to automatically deploy Amazon EKS cluster with various add-ons please see Example and Documentation in the “Related Content” (see above **NOTE** )

 5. AWS Cloud Development Kit (CDK) CLI [installed](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_install) on the member accounts to deploy the solution that provides the custom integration between Falco and Security Hub.